Indoor Air Quality Testing (IAQ)

 Indoor air quality can have a major influence on the health, comfort and well-being of building occupants.
 Poor air quality has been linked to sickness, absenteeism and reduced productivity with impaired concentration and learning.

-Yes:- An indoor air quality monitoring programme provides evidence that the workplace is safe and comfortable, ensuring that the well-being and welfare of staff are taken seriously.
+An indoor air quality monitoring programme provides evidence that the workplace is safe and comfortable, it demomnstrates that the well-being and welfare of staff is taken seriously.

 What is involved?